 We made this change which took effect in November 2013 because we believe that Academy status gives us more freedom to improve and enhance the education that we are able to offer to our children and allows us to have greater direct control of our own destiny and development.
-We are associate members of the East Cleveland Coop (15 primary, 3 secondary and 1 special school) and the North East Schools' Teaching Alliance (6 primary, 2 secondary), we also work closely with local maintained schools as well as a number of multi academy trusts.
+We work with two local MATS (Prince Regent & Ironstone) and local maintained schools.
 We share best practice, moderate standards and work together as well as supporting teacher training.

-I hope you will find this Induction Pack a useful and informative guide as you take up your Governor Role here at Skelton Primary School.
+I hope you will find this document useful and informative guide as you take up your Governor Role here at Skelton Primary School.
 Finally, may I take this opportunity to say Thank You on behalf of the Governing Body and Skelton Primary School for committing to joining us, and sharing your time and skills to continue to develop and raise the standards and make Skelton children's education the very best!